kam-zhan-yue/brain/docs/vim/motions.md

 - `?` and search query to search backwards
 - `n` to go to the previous query
 - `N` to go to the next query
+- Type `:noh` to clear the search highlighting

 ## Navigation
 - `[[` and `]]` to go between functions